syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Change the cell value color

-The DataGrid supports to change the datagrid cell value by setting the TextStyle color to the style property of the Text widget in the `DataGridRowAdapter`.
+The DataGrid requires a widget for each cell from the user end.
+Typically, users load the [Text](https://api.flutter.dev/flutter/widgets/Text-class.html) widget to display the cell values.
+So that, text color can be changed by setting the [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html) to the style property of the `Text` widget.

 {% tabs %}
 {% highlight Dart %}

 import 'package:syncfusion_flutter_datagrid/datagrid.dart';

 class EmployeeDataSource extends DataGridSource {